lsulibraries/LDL_manual_build/README.md

 - ```name="stomp" uri="stomp://127.0.0.1:61613"```
   - 61623 is fcrepo dynamic stomp port we configured in fcrepo.properties

-### NOTE:
+### Note for Karaf:
-**Karaf** is not been used to install latest Alpaca Microservices any more, We will install alpaca with a jar file in the following steps.
+Karaf is not been used to install latest Alpaca Microservices any more, We will install alpaca with a jar file in the following steps.

 ### 2. Alpaca:
 #### Alpaca importance in islandora ecosystem: